SawyerRobotGroup/documentation/docs/games/colored_trails.md

 Colored Trails is a cooperitive game used to test and study social interaction between players.
 We are using it to specifically study Human Robot interaction.

-The game is a 2-player game consisting of an n x m board of colored squares and a common goal square.
+The game is a 2-player game consisting of an n x m board (where n and m are integers) of colored squares and a common goal square.
 Each player starts on one of the squares on the board and get a starting hand of k chips.
 These chips can be used to create a trail from the players starting position to the goal.

 In our scenario n,m, and k all equal 4.